Virginia

 The Izaak Walton League Is Making a Difference

-Volunteer stream monitors across Virginia are working with the League's Save Our Streams program to protect and improve water quality in their communities.
-In the first four months of 2022, 32 new monitors earned their certifications!
+Over 300 volunteer stream monitors across Virginia are working with the League's Save Our Streams program to protect and improve water quality in their communities.
 These clean water heroes include high school and college students, professionals in all stages of their careers, and retirees.
-They join over 300 other certified stream monitors in Virginia to advocate for common-sense clean water protections across the state.

-Below, see how Save Our Streams is expanding across Virginia, check out some volunteer stream monitors in action, and see an example of what YOUR monitoring certification could look like!
+Below, check out some volunteer stream monitors in action, and see an example of what YOUR monitoring certification could look like!

 What You Can Do